Biography

 Dr. Jeffrey R. Chadwick serves at BYU as Jerusalem Center Professor of Archaeology and Near Eastern Studies, and also as Religious Education Professor of Church History and Jewish Studies (in the Department of Church History and Doctrine).
 At BYU and within the CES his Religious Education teaching emphases include the Bible (Old and New Testament), the Book of Mormon, Church History and Christian History, Judaism, and Islam.
 He is also host of the annual BYU Passover Seder each spring, one of the largest model seder programs in the United States.

-Dr. Chadwick has also researched, surveyed, and excavated at several historical and biblical sites in Israel, including Jerusalem and Hebron (Tell er-Rumeide) in the 1980s, Ekron (Tel Miqne) in the 1990s, and at Gath of the Philistines (Tell es-Safi) since 2001 and for the last twenty years.
-He is currently senior field archaeologist with the Tell es-Safi/Gath Archaeological Project in Israel (Aren M. Maeir, Bar-Ilan University, Project Director), where he directs excavations in Area F in the "upper city" and in Area D in the "lower city" of the ancient Philistine capital city.
+Professor Chadwick has also researched, surveyed, and excavated at several historical and biblical sites in Israel, including Jerusalem and Hebron (Tell er-Rumeide) in the 1980s, Ekron (Tel Miqne) in the 1990s, and at Gath of the Philistines (Tell es-Safi) since 2001.
+For over twenty years he served as senior field archaeologist with the Tell es-Safi/Gath Archaeological Project in Israel (Aren M. Maeir, Bar-Ilan University, Project Director), where he directed excavations in Area F in the "upper city" and in Area D in the "lower city" of the ancient Philistine capital city from 2001 to 2024.
 He is also director of the American Expedition to Hebron (AEH) Publication Project and associate member of the original AEH excavation staff.
-He has served as a member of the board of trustees of the American Schools of Oriental Research (ASOR) and is a senior fellow at the W. F. Albright Institute of Archaeological Research in Jerusalem.
-He is the author of three books, editor of a fourth, and has published more than seventy academic articles, chapters, and studies.
+He has served as a member of the board of trustees of the American Schools of Oriental Research (ASOR) and is a senior associate fellow at the W. F. Albright Institute of Archaeological Research in Jerusalem.
+He is the author of two books, co-author of a third, and editor of a fourth, and has published more than seventy academic articles, chapters, and other studies.
+In 2018 he was presented with BYU Religious Education's Richard L. Anderson Research Award.
+In 2021 his archaeological colleagues in Israel and internationally honored him with a published Festschrift volume entitled To Explore the Land of Canaan - Studies in Biblical Archaeology in Honor of Jeffrey R. Chadwick (Eds.
+A.M.
+Maeir and G.A.
+Pierce, Berlin: De Gruyter).
+And in 2024 Brigham Young University presented him the Karl G. Maeser Excellence in Teaching Award.

-Courses Taught: Near Eastern Studies (NES 136, 326, 336), Archaeology courses (NES 101, 398), Ancient Near Eastern History (ANES 239), Ceramic Typology of Israel (ANES 392R), Writings of Isaiah (RELA 392), Old Testament (RELA 301, 302, 303), New Testament (RELA 211, 212, 213, 311, 411, 511), Book of Mormon (121, 122), Book of Mormon in the Land of Jerusalem (NES 101R, RELA 392R), Survey of Judaism and Islam (RELC 357), Survey of Judaism (RELC 355), Survey of Christianity (RELC 352), Survey of World Religions (RELC 351), and the Scattering and Gathering of Israel and the Latter-day Restoration (RELC 393R).
+Courses Taught: Near Eastern Studies (NES 136, 326, 336, 395, 396), Archaeology courses (NES 101, 398), Ancient Near Eastern History (ANES 239), Ceramic Typology of Israel (ANES 392R), Writings of Isaiah - Parts 1 and 2 (RELA 392), Old Testament (RELA 301, 302, 303), New Testament (RELA 211, 212, 213, 311, 411A, 411B, 511), Book of Mormon (121, 122), The Book of Mormon in the Land of Jerusalem (NES 101R, RELA 392R), Survey of Judaism and Islam (RELC 357), Survey of Judaism (RELC 355), Survey of Christianity (RELC 352), Survey of World Religions (RELC 351), and The Scattering and Gathering of Israel and the Latter-day Restoration (RELC 393R).

 Areas of Research: Archaeology of Israel, Archaeology of the Near East, Archaeology of the Bible, Judaism and the Jewish People, Early Mediterranean Christianity, Islamic History and Doctrine, Hebrew Bible, New Testament, the Book of Mormon